 The peat used for bund construction should ideally come from a nearby location.
 Extraction of peat could have archaeological implications (see 2.5.1 The Peat Archive, 3.1.7 Archaeological, Palaeoecological and Historical Interest).
-It is suggested that an archaeologist is consulted prior to shrinkage in contrast to an undisturbed edge (i) which generally has shallower gradients and a lagg fen.
+It is suggested that an archaeologist is consulted prior to

+Figure 5.39 An unnatural edge (ii) causes cracking and shrinkage in contrast to an undisturbed edge (i) which generally has shallower gradients and a lagg fen.